johnwarden/jonathanwarden.com/content/theory/review-of-bayesian-inference/index.md

 So what happens now that we've reached a point where there are no more possibilities to eliminate?
 At this point, no more inferences can be made.
 There is nothing more to learn -- at least with respect to the Case of the Disappearing Duchess.
 Holmes has eliminated the impossible and the remaining possibility *must* be the truth.

-It's not always possible to eliminate all uncertainty such that only one possibility remains.
-But Bayesian inference can be thought of as the process of reducing uncertainty by eliminating the impossible, and then reallocating probability mass.
+It's not always possible to eliminate all uncertainty such that *only* one possibility remains.
+But Bayesian inference can be thought of as the process of reducing uncertainty as much as possible by eliminating the impossible, and then reallocating the probability mass to the possibilities that remain.

 > When you have eliminated the impossible, the probability of all that remains, no matter how improbable, must sum to 100%
 >